Cryolite/kanachan/README.md

 # kanachan
 A Mahjong AI that supports a variant of rules of 4-player Japanese Riichi Mahjong that is adopted in standard games in Mahjong Soul (雀魂).

+## What This Repository Provides and What It Does Not

+This repository provides an annotation tool for game records of Mahjong Soul, and programs training some types of Mahjong AI models.
+However, this repository does not provide any crawler for game records of Mahjong Soul, any training data, nor any trained models.
+Therefore, users are assumed to prepare their own training data and computation resources.

+The first thing users should do in order to use this repository is to collect game records of Mahjong Soul.
+This can be done by capturing WebSocket messages exchanged with the Mahjong Soul's API server, using either of network sniffering tools including [mitmproxy](https://mitmproxy.org/) and [Wireshark](https://www.wireshark.org/), browser extensions, or others.
+Again, this repository does not include such a program.
+Therefore, please look for one on code hosting services including GitHub, or implement one yourself.

 ## Goal of This Project

 The goal of this project is to create a Mahjong AI for a variant of rules of 4-player Japanese Riichi Mahjong that can beat existing top-tier Mahjong AIs, including [NAGA](https://dmv.nico/ja/articles/mahjong_ai_naga/) and [Suphx](https://arxiv.org/abs/2003.13590), and even top professional human players.

-This project is an individual one by myself.
+This project is a personal one by myself.
 This is in contrast to some of the top mahjong AI projects today, which are run by corporations.
-This project is also intended to show the world that top-class mahjong AI can be built by individual projects.
+This project is also intended to show the world that top-class mahjong AI can be built by personal projects.

 Currently, Japanese chess (Shogi, 将棋) AI has been already considered to be far superior to the level of top human professionals.
-I believe that the driving force behind this situation in Japanese chess is the fierce competition among various Shogi AI by individual projects.
+I believe that the driving force behind this situation in Japanese chess is the fierce competition among various Shogi AI by personal projects.
 I expect for this project to be a pioneer to cause such situation in the field of mahjong AI, too.

 ## Key Features of This Project